-4.9.2.1 Status of surface and ground waters
+4.9.2.1 Surface and ground waters

-WFD Monitoring Programmes are undertaken in Ireland by the Environmental Protection Agency and in Northern Ireland by the Department of the Environment's Northern Ireland Environmental Agency.
+WFD Monitoring Programmes are undertaken in Ireland by the Environmental Protection Agency.
 Overviews of the status for monitored waterbodies are published and made available online.
 The WFD defines surface water status as the general expression of the status of a body of surface water, determined by the poorer of its ecological status and its chemical status.
 For example, if the ecological status is good and the chemical status moderate the overall status of the surface water body is identified as the poorer of the two i.e. as moderate status.
 Thus, to achieve good surface water status both the ecological status and the chemical status of a surface water body need to be at least good.

 Ecological status is an expression of the structure and functioning of aquatic ecosystems associated with surface waters.
-Such waters are classified as being of good ecological status when they meet Directive requirements.
+Such waters are classified as of good ecological status when they meet Directive requirements.